openfaas/faas/README.md

 Status](https://travis-ci.org/alexellis/faas.svg?branch=master)](https://travis-ci.org/alexellis/faas)

 ## Minimum requirements:
-* Docker 1.13 (to support attachable overlay networks)
+* Docker 1.13 (to support Docker Stacks)
-* At least a single host in Swarm Mode. (run `docker swarm init`)
+* At least a single host in Docker Swarm Mode. (run `docker swarm init`)

 ## TestDrive

-You can test-drive FaaS with a set of sample functions as defined in docker-compose.yml on play-with-docker.com for free, or on your own laptop.
+A one-line script is provided to help you get started quickly.
+You can test-drive FaaS with a set of sample functions as defined in the provided [docker-compose.yml](https://github.com/alexellis/faas/blob/master/docker-compose.yml) file.

+Use your own laptop or the free community-run Docker playground: play-with-docker.com.

 **Highlights:**